tdelazzari/backstage/docs/deployment/gcp.md

 docker push gcr.io/PROJECT_ID/backstage:1.0.0
 ```

-## Creating the Backstage database in Cloud SQL
+## Create the Backstage database in Cloud SQL

 Navigate to the [Google Cloud console](https://console.cloud.google.com) and create a new Cloud SQL instance.
 You can tweak the configuration depending on your needs.
 Here is the configuration used for this guide:
 - Engine and version: `PostgreSQL 15`